A Study Finds that 79% of Gamers Play Retro Games

 Changing styles

 While the classic games are undoubtedly popular, it’s worth noting that there are also plenty of newer renditions putting a modern spin on the well-known and much-loved games from a few decades ago.
 The key is to change things in a way that doesn’t impact the original soul of the games.
 So, new technologies such as augmented reality are great, but they must be combined with something that has maintained its appeal for the players over the years.
-For example, games will still include the collectible characters initially introduced for the original Nintendo games.
+For example, games will still include the collectable characters initially introduced for the original Nintendo games.

 Simpler can be better